 Recipient Profiles: Reverse search a nonprofit similar to yours to find their funders

-Watch this 4-minute video recapping the Plus Plan.
+Watch this 4-minute video recapping the Standard Plan.

 Details on each feature are also provided below the video.

 Instead of having to comb through 990 data yourself, Advanced Funder insights does all the data analysis for you.
 Now you can easily spot big picture trends about funders to save even more time when prospecting.

 Openness to New Grantees

 Evaluate how much a funder gave to New Grantees vs. Repeat Grantees over the years, so you can prioritize which funders should be at the top of your focus list.

 Total Giving: See what % of Grantees are first time applicants over the years

 See the breakdown of total awards that were given to New vs. Repeat Grantees over time.
 In the example above, the Ford Foundation gave 21.17% of awards to New Grantees over the last 3 years.

 Hover over each bar to see that 36.6% of awards were given to New Grantees vs 64.3% of awards given to Repeat Grantees in 2019.
 If we were to find another foundation where the % given to New Grantees was even higher, we may consider prioritizing that opportunity first.

 Grant Amounts: compare New grantees vs. Repeat grantees award sizes